 The extractive industries in the UK comprise oil and gas production, mining and quarrying.
-These sectors continue to play a major role in the UK economy.
-Latest official figures show the sector contributing total Gross Value Added (GVA) of £26 billion in 2022, up from £18 billion in 2021, and directly employing over 50,000 people.
+The sector continues to play a major role in the UK economy.
+Latest official figures show the sector contributing total Gross Value Added (GVA) of £14 billion in 2023, down from £19 billion in 2022, and directly providing between 50,000 and 60,000 jobs.

 Overview of the extractive sectors in the UK

 The UK’s extractive industries comprise oil and gas production, mining and quarrying.
 The extractive sector has made a sizeable contribution to the UK economy for many years and remains an important sector in the UK.
-In 2022, industry gross value added (GVA) was £14 billion, down from £19 billion in 2022, according to latest official statistics.
+In 2023, industry gross value added (GVA) was £14 billion, down from £19 billion in 2022, according to latest official statistics.
 But other data (from the ONS and the NSTA) suggest the sector's GVA is likely to have been far higher in 2022.
-The extraction of oil and gas and associated support service activities accounts for over 85% of the sector’s GVA.
+The extraction of oil and gas and associated support service activities accounts for more than 85% of the sector’s GVA.
 More detailed information on the sector in general and the oil and gas and mining and quarrying sectors in the UK is given elsewhere on the UK EITI website.

 Oil and Gas sector